saturn-cash/saturn-core/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to security@saturncore.org (not for support).
+To report security issues send an email to security@saturn.boats (not for support).

 The following keys may be used to communicate sensitive information to developers: